robertmaxwilliams/mastml-weekly/week-1.md

 - Used the dell ubunutu laptop and started building conda on there to get a better grasp in how to build mast-ml

 ### Tuesday
 - Built MAST-ML on ubununtu laptop and it was actually good this time, one 10 steps instead of thirty.
-The new steps are in `install-instructions.md` and should be usable from any clean linux box.
+The new steps are in `install-instructions.md` (since deleted and made part of mastml docs) and should be usable from any clean linux box.
 - Meeting with Ryan
   * Gave use a rundown of the current structure of the project
   * Wants us to not worry about integration, just make stuff